Ferritin is an indication of the amount of iron in storage in your body.

 This includes skeletal muscle in your body.

-Decreased energy production in your skeletal muscle will result in a diminished strength during exercise and a reduction in exercise capacity.
+Decreased energy production in your skeletal muscle will result in diminished strength during exercise and a reduction in exercise capacity (9).

-This usually manifests as shortness of breath during a work out (beyond which would be "normal" for your fitness level) in addition to rapid heart rate.
+This usually manifests as shortness of breath during a workout (beyond what would be “normal” for your fitness level) in addition to rapid heart rate.

 Diminished exercise capacity may lead to weight gain over time and disruption of other hormones involved in proper energy metabolism (leptin and insulin).